 When I started looking for something that we could afford, rather than something we wanted, a world of options opened up.

-We realised that a camper trailer was the cheapest option (while still being a step up from a tent because the bed and much of the kitchen was already set-up) but we would still be reasonably comfortable.
+We realised that a camper trailer was the cheapest option (while still being a step up from a tent because the bed and much of the kitchen was already set-up) for a road trip around Australia but we would still be reasonably comfortable.

 Our budget for a camper trailer and car was $15k… a far cry from the $100k I thought we’d need for a motorhome.